 String trimmers are handheld and powered by electricity or a gas and oil mix.
 A string trimmer uses a small, spinning head with plastic twine as the cutting edge.
 They are small and maneuverable so are used for trimming the grass around buildings, beds, trees, fences, and areas a mower can't reach.

 A power edger is like a string trimmer except with metal blades and a vertical cutting head, while a hand edger uses a stepping motion and a sharp half circle cutting edge.
 Edgers create dramatic cut lines where the lawn meets walkways and beds.
-Not an essential piece of equipment but some warm-season grasses tend to creep into adjacent areas if not frequently edged.
+A power edger is not an essential piece of equipment, but some warm-season grasses tend to creep into adjacent areas if not frequently edged.

-Blowers use forced air to blow leaves or debris into piles, disperse clippings, or clean walkways and patios.
+Blowers use forced air to blow leaves or debris into piles, disperse clippings or clean walkways and patios.
 Handheld blowers can be gasoline powered or electric while larger backpack blowers are strictly gas powered.
 Some blowers act as vacuums too and can mulch and bag leaves.
-A blower can be helpful but it's not essential, a rake and broom can get the same results, maybe even better.
+A blower can be helpful but it's not essential, and a rake and broom can get the same results — maybe even better.

 A rake is usually a fan-style rake or a rigid tooth lawn rake.
 They are great for inexpensively removing thatch, debris and leaves from a lawn.
 The act of raking is extremely under-rated.
 It's great exercise, environmentally friendly and puts you in better touch with your lawn.

 A two-gallon hand sprayer or five-gallon backpack sprayer can be used for spot spraying weeds or when applying other pesticides.

 Basic de-thatchers can be inexpensive attachments to riding mowers or it could just be an aggressive hand raking of the lawn.
 De-thatching is basically the act of roughing up the lawn to remove some of the dead grass and thatch, allowing air and water to better penetrate the surface.